tibbe/talks/zurihac-2015/slides.md

 Haskell makes it cheap to create throwaway data types like `StrictPair`: one line of code.

-# Use strict returns in monadic code
+## Guideline 3: use strict returns in monadic code

 `return` often wraps the value in some kind of (lazy) box.
-This is often not what we want, especially when returning some arithmetic expression.
+This is an example of a hidden lazy data type in our code.
 For example, assuming we're in a state monad:

 ~~~~ {.haskell}
 return $ x + y